andybkly/g502x-profile-converter/README.txt

-G502 X PROFILE CONVERTER FOR WINDOWS
+G502 X TO LIGHTSPEED PROFILE CONVERTER FOR WINDOWS
 ====================================

 No Python or other software is required.
 Windows 10 or Windows 11 is required.

 WHAT IT DOES
-Copies button, scroll-wheel and G-Shift assignments from Logitech G502 X wired profiles to the corresponding G502 X Lightspeed profiles.
+Copies button, scroll-wheel and G-Shift assignments from Logitech G502 X wired profiles to the corresponding G502 X LIGHTSPEED profiles.
 It intentionally keeps DPI, polling and other mouse-specific settings separate.

 HOW TO USE IT